Skip to main content Skip to navigation

 Controls

-There is no cure and an infected tree will remain infected for the rest of its life.
+There is no cure, and an infected tree will remain infected for the rest of its life.
 There are no commercial products that have been shown to have an effect on the phytoplasma in scientific studies.
-Management requires a combination of these four strategies:
+Management requires a combination of strategies including planting pathogen free trees, identifying and removing infected trees, using cultural controls, managing vectors, and managing alternative hosts.

 Pathogen-Free Planting Sources